awslabs/fhir-works-on-aws-authz-smart/README.md

 # fhir-works-on-aws-authz-smart

+## Upgrade notice

+Versions 3.1.1 and 3.1.2 of the `fhir-works-on-aws-authz-smart` package have been deprecated for necessary security updates.
+Please upgrade to version 3.1.3 or higher.
+For more information, see [the fhir-works-on-aws-authz-smart security advisory](https://github.com/awslabs/fhir-works-on-aws-authz-smart/security/advisories/GHSA-vv7x-7w4m-q72f).

 ## Purpose

 This package is an implementation of the authorization interface from the [FHIR Works interface](https://github.com/awslabs/fhir-works-on-aws-interface/blob/mainline/src/authorization.ts).
 It uses the [Substitutable Medical Applications, Reusable Technologies (SMART on FHIR) specification v1.0.0](http://www.hl7.org/fhir/smart-app-launch/1.0.0) to authorize users.
 Requests are authorized by if the requestor or the patient in context is [**referenced**](https://www.hl7.org/fhir/references.html) in the resource in question.